Aniket965/Hello-world/README.md

 main branch, if there is no language folder, make one, then add into it.
 You can take a look to the [Programming Language List](https://en.wikipedia.org/wiki/List_of_programming_languages) in Wikipedia to create a new one HelloWorld !
 For a pr to be approved and merged please note
-- we allow maximum of 5000 additions (your prwill get closs if its exceeds but you can ask maintainer for reviewing this)
+- we allow maximum of 5000 additions (your prwill get close if its exceeds, but you can ask maintainer for reviewing this)
 - we dont allow deletions of others files or code.
-- we dont allow files to be directly added in root directory of project , add them in there language folder
+- we dont allow files to be directly added in root directory of project, add them in there language folder
 ### 4. Ready, Steady, Go... :turtle: :rabbit2:

 Once you have completed these steps, you are ready to start contributing